Last Update: November 18, 2024

 Before you buy a new treadmill, consider what speeds you will be training at.
 Most treadmills have a range of 0 to 12 mph.
 For reference, 12 mph is a 5-minute mile.
 That’s pretty fast for most people, but it might not be sprinting for everyone.
 Manual treadmills have unlimited speed capabilities, which makes them appealing for sprint training.

 If you are training for a trail race or big hike, consider a treadmill with an incline beyond the standard 12% grade.
-A decline option is becoming more common in treadmills and has its own benefits.
+A decline option is becoming more common in treadmills.
 If the routes you typically run are downhill, they could contribute to any soreness you feel after running.
 The only way to combat this is to get better and more experienced at running downhill.

 How do you want to train?